harnam2601/Seek_Interview_Task/README.md

 * Cart functionality to display items in the cart and prices updated accordingly if any special pricing applied
 * Admin functionality to add new custom special pricing or edit the existing special pricings

-## Click the image below to view short explaination video
+## Click this image to view short explaination video
 [![IMAGE ALT TEXT HERE](/screenshots/shop_view.PNG)](https://youtu.be/JJSqoKfskFg)

 Screenshots: